tamohannes/urartu/starter_template_setup.md

     dataset:
       type:
-        _target_: urartu.datasets.hf_datasets.HFDatasets
+        _target_: urartu.datasets.hf.dataset_from_hub.DatasetFromHub
       name: truthfulqa/truthful_qa
       subset: generation
       split: validation
       input_key: "question"
 ```

-Don’t worry about the configs inside of the `task` argument for now.
-Their purpose will become evident in the upcoming sections.
+The `task` contains two main configs: `model` and `dataset`.
-However pay attention to their `_target_` argument which are fundamental classes from `urartu` package.
+Pay attention to their `_target_` argument which locate to `urartu` classes.
+These classes are being instantiated using the the rest of the configs in the body, e.g. the 'validation' split of the 'generation' subset of `truthfulqa/truthful_qa` dataset from the huggingface hub.
+The generate config will be passed to the `generate` function

 This is a general configuration file for the next token prediction project.
 However, if multiple team members are working on the same project and have their specific configurations, follow these steps: